FormidableLabs/victory-docs/src/content/docs/victory-scatter.md

 `type: function || options`

 The `symbol` prop determines which symbol should be drawn to represent data points.
 Options are: "circle", "diamond", "plus", "minus", "square", "star", "triangleDown", "triangleUp".
-This prop may also be given as a function of data.
+When this prop is given as a function, it will be evaluated for each point with the props corresponding to that point.
 If no `symbol` prop is specified, a circle will be rendered. `symbol` may also be set directly on each data object.

 *default:* `symbol="circle"`